Jane Jeong Trenka

-Jane Jeong Trenka is a Korean American activist and an award-winning writer.
+Jane Jeong Trenka (born 1972) is a South Korean activist and an award-winning writer.
 She is the president of the organization TRACK (Truth and Reconciliation for the Adoption Community of Korea).

 Early life

-Trenka was born in Seoul, Korea in 1972.
-When she was six months old, Trenka and her sister were adopted into a white family in rural northern Minnesota.
+Trenka was born in Seoul, South Korea in 1972.
+When she was six months old, Trenka and her sister were adopted into an American family in rural northern Minnesota.
 Her Korean mother found her daughters in 1972, shortly after the girls were sent to the U.S. and before they were legally adopted.
-Trenka reunited with her birth mother in Korea in 1995 when she was 23.
+Trenka reunited with her birth mother in South Korea in 1995 when she was 23.
 In 2004, she returned to live in Korea.
 While applying for a visa in 2006, Trenka discovered that the Korean adoption agency that had overseen her adoption had lied, both about her background and about the people who were going to adopt her.
 Trenka became an activist for standard and transparent adoption practices to protect the human rights of adult adoptees, children, and families.
 She officially repatriated to South Korea in 2008.